Brazelton-Lab/bio_utils/docs/_sources/roadmap.txt

 renaming packages, they constitute a major as they will break current API and not be backwards compatible.

-* Rename iterators package to readers, many doc changes
+* Rename iterators package to parsers, many doc changes

 * Moving classes in iterators to a new "data storage structures" package